Freight Shipping from Charlotte to Charleston

 How much does it cost to ship freight from Charlotte to Charleston?

-Full truckload (FTL) rates from Charlotte, NC to Charleston, SC currently range from $495-$610 for a standard dry van load over the 230-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Charleston, SC currently range $495-$610 (roughly $2.18-$2.66 per mile over 230 miles).
 LTL shipments typically cost $327-$596 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Charleston?

-Standard FTL transit from Charlotte to Charleston is approximately 4 hrs by truck over 230 miles.
+Standard FTL transit from Charlotte to Charleston is approximately 4 hrs by truck over 230 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Charlotte to Charleston freight?